ClusterHQ/flocker/docs/labs/installer.rst

 If you want to install the `Flocker Docker plugin <labs-docker-plugin>`_ then follow these steps.
 Currently this has only been tested on Ubuntu 14.04.

+Please keep in mind :ref:`this note on architecture <labs-architecture-note>`.

 From the directory where your ``cluster.yml`` file is now, run the following command:

 .. prompt:: bash $

     flocker-plugin-install cluster.yml

-This will configure api certificates for the Docker-plugin and push them to your nodes - it will name them ``/etc/flocker/plugin.{crt,key}`` on the nodes.
+This will configure API certificates for the Flocker Docker plugin and push them to your nodes - it will name them ``/etc/flocker/plugin.{crt,key}`` on the nodes.

 It will install the Flocker Docker plugin, and write a service file (``upstart``/``systemd``) for the plugin (as described in the `manual installation instructions for the Flocker Docker plugin <labs-docker-plugin>`.